dward2/BME547/Assignments/final_project_add_on.md

 CPAP flow image for that patient.
 The clickable object could be the room number, any other information associated with that room, or a button or other widget associated with each room.
-So, for example, if there are five patients in the database, there should be five separate clickable widgets that would each display the latest CPAP flow image for the appropriate patient.
+So, for example, if there are five patients in the database, there should be five separate clickable widgets that would each lead to the display of the latest CPAP flow image for the appropriate patient.

 While the CPAP flow image is being displayed, if the CPAP flow image for that particular patient is updated in the database, the displayed CPAP flow image